SiGiL-Cpp/CppCraft/pages/05-processing.md

   </g>
 </svg>

-The rows of drawers between the Heap and the Stack drawers can be unassigned, used for the Heap (at the top), or used by the Stack (at the bottom).
-If we run out of unassigned drawers (because both the Heap and the Stack have grown so much they end-up meeting), the butler might get into trouble.
+The rows of drawers between the Heap and the Stack are initially unassigned, and can be claimed from the top by the Stack, or from the bottom by the Heap.
+If they grew so much they ended up meeting, we would be in trouble, but that would require filling up all the memory.
 ````